Career Tools

 - Second paragraph:

-- Say “I am looking forward to applying what I know about capturing birds and rodents to capturing bats”.
+- Avoid negative statements.
+Instead of saying “Although I have never captured bats before, I am willing to learn”, say “I am looking forward to applying what I know about capturing birds and rodents to capturing bats”.

 - Third paragraph: